 After an accident has occurred and you go through the process of obtaining a personal injury lawyer to fight for your rights, you may wonder, “How much is my case even worth?”
 It’s a valid, frequently-asked question.
 It comes down to the number of general damages you have suffered.
 Basically, determining the costs you have incurred, economically, physically, and emotionally, all play a part in deciding how much compensation you should receive.
 Personal injury compensation is a complex topic that differs greatly case-by-case.
 Talk to a personal injury attorney to determine how much compensation you qualify to receive for your personal injury.

+In a personal injury case, compensation is paid to the injured party (plaintiff) by the person or company found legally responsible (defendant) for the injury or death.
 Personal injury cases, whether that be a car accident, wrongful death, daycare accident, or an injury as a result of a faulty medical device, can be a confusing, messy and overall drawn-out process.
 Let us help you to simplify that process and receive the compensation that you deserve.

+A personal injury attorney, with full knowledge of the law and your rights as an accident victim, can assist you throughout the process so that you don’t make the mistake of accepting a settlement that does not fully meet the necessary compensation for your injuries.
+Hiring legal representation can seem like just another unnecessary expense.
+But here at TorHoerman Law, our attorneys work on a contingency basis, meaning that we don’t get paid unless you do first.
+This also means that we are just as inclined as you are to see a successful outcome with the highest possible level of compensation.
 Suffering an injury due to another person’s negligence is a terrible situation as is.
 There is no reason that you should suffer monetary loss or any loss for that matter.
 Don’t settle for a mediocre level of compensation when you can fight for total compensation for both types of damages, economic and non-economic, that you’ve already endured.

 At TorHoerman Law, we are committed to fighting so that you get the monetary compensation that you need for such costs as: